Smooth norms in dense subspaces of Banach spaces: Preliminaries

 \begin{lemma}[Implicit function theorem for Minkowski functionals] Let $(X, \n)$ be a normed space and $D$ be a nonempty open convex symmetric subset of $X$.
 Let $f: D \rightarrow \R$ be even, convex, and continuous.
 Suppose that there is $a > f(0)$ such that the level set $B := \{f \leq a\}$ is bounded and closed in $X$.
 Assume further that there is an open set $O$ with $\{f = a\} \subset O$ such that $f$ is $C^k$-smooth on $O$, where $k \in \N \cup \{\infty, \omega\}$.
 Then, the Minkowski functional $\mu$ on $B$ is an equivalent $C^k$-smooth norm on $X$. \end{lemma}

 Let us notice that, in the assumption of the previous result, the set $B$ is assumed to be {\it a closed subset of $X$} and not merely a closed subset of $D$.
 Actually, $B$ being a closed subset of $D$, which is just a consequence of the continuity of $f$, would be not enough to conclude the result.
-Indeed, consider the space $X:=\ell_\infty^2$ and let $D$ be the open unit ball of $X$.
-Consider $f:=2\cdot\chi_{D^\complement}$, which is evidently $C^\infty$-smooth on $D$.
-If we set $a=1$ and $O=\emptyset$, then $\{f\leq1\}=D$ is not closed in $X$.
-On the other hand, the Minkowski functional of $B$ is the norm of $X$, which is not differentiable.
+Indeed, consider the space $X:=\ell_\infty^2$ and let $D$ be the open unit ball of $X$, where $\ell_{\infty}^2$ is $(\R^2, \n_{\infty})$.
+Define $f$ to be $0$ on $D$, which is obviously even, convex, and continuous on $D$.
+The set $B = \{ f \leq 1 \}$ is then $D$ itself (which is bounded, but not closed on $X$) and $\{f=1\}$ is the empty set.
+So, we can take $O = \emptyset$, where $f$ is trivially $C^{\infty}$-smooth.
+On the other hand, the Minkowski functional of $B = D = B_X$ is the norm of $X$, which is not differentiable.

 Some background on set theory is also needed.
 We adopt von Neumann's definition of ordinal number as the set of its predecessors.
-We regard cardinal numbers as initial ordinal numbers; accordingly, we write $\omega$ for $\aleph_0$, $\omega_1$ for $\aleph_1$, etc. The cardinality of a set $A$ will be denoted $|A|$.
+We regard cardinal numbers as initial ordinal numbers; accordingly, we write $\omega$ for $\aleph_0$, $\omega_1$ for $\aleph_1$, etc. We denote by $\mathfrak{c}$ the cardinality of continuum.
+The cardinality of a set $A$ will be denoted $|A|$.
 For a cardinal $\kappa$, we denote by $\kappa^+$ the smallest cardinal number that is strictly greater than $\kappa$.
 Finally, given a cardinal number $\kappa$, we denote by ${\rm cf}\,\kappa$ the \emph{cofinality} of $\kappa$, that is, the smallest cardinal number $\lambda$ such that $\kappa$ can be written as a union of $\lambda$ many sets each of cardinality less than $\kappa$.
 We refer to \cite{J} or \cite{K} for more on set-theoretical background.